DugongBioinformatics/dugongbioinformatics.github.io/README.md

 The DugongGUI version provides the [Anaconda Navigator](https://docs.continuum.io/anaconda/navigator/) in its graphical interface with the Conda and BioConda repositories configured and functional.

+Below is a preview of the [Anaconda Navigator](https://docs.continuum.io/anaconda/navigator/) interface:

 ![Anaconda Navigator](https://hackpad-attachments.s3.amazonaws.com/hackpad.com_yCq7aubg9ux_p.135391_1486144822844_anaconda_navigator.PNG)